liammclennan/steladb/README.md

 # StelaDB

 The simplest possible, read-only, column oriented database.
-Intended as a didactic tool, not for any kind of usage.
+Intended as a reference for those interested in column store internals, not for any kind of usage.

 ## Demo